|

 This

-what we can do about it.
-From developing strategies for handling children's
+and what we can do about it.
+From developing strategies for handling

-aggression to working toward using respectful language, this program
+children's aggression to working toward using respectful language,

-puts adults in the driver's seat when helping children with violence
+this program puts adults in the driver's seat when helping children

 1.5 - 2 hours (return to topic menu)